Last updated on 13th June 2024

 As you can probably guess from the name, Lean focuses on maximising value and minimising waste.
 It’s a project management technique that helps you optimise your team and resources while providing as much value as you can to the end customer.

-How Lean works
+How does Lean work?

 Waste is grouped into 3 categories: Muda, Mura, Muri.
 This project management technique is also Japanese, like Kanban, hence the Japanese names.